 The Difference Between Chaat Masala and Garam Masala

-It took me a while to understand why few people got muddled between Chaat Masala & Garam Masala powder.
+It took me a while to understand why few people get confused between Chaat Masala & Garam Masala powder.
 Both are not only different to taste but also have different uses.

 Although both are spice blends they are made with completely different spices.

-While Garam Masala is a traditional Indian spice blend made with a combination of many different hot spices such as cloves, cinnamon, black peppercorns, other than other sweet spices such as cumin, coriander and many other spices.
-No sour spice is used in any Garam Masala at all.
+While Garam Masala is a traditional Indian spice blend made with a combination of many different hot and sweet spices such as cloves, cinnamon, black peppercorns, cumin, coriander and many others; no sour spice is used in any Garam Masala at all.

 In summary, Garam Masala is a cooking spice while Chaat Masala is a seasoning.

 Aids in Digestion -The powerful antioxidants contained in mango powder, ginger powder and coriander powder help to combat constipation, flatulence and acidity.